japark/Django-Shop/README.md

 4) "serializers.py" is created in "order" app.
 5) In order/views.py, OrderSearchAPI and order_search views are added, and order_create view replaces the previous OrderCreate view.
 6) order/templates/order_search.html provides UI for search conditions and result display.
+Also, it contains long javascript and jQuery for ajax, which sends various search conditions to the server, gets back the result and shows it.